mtoensing/game-review-block/readme.txt

 == Changelog ==

 = 4.3 =
-* Added sorting urls to review table
+* Added sorting urls to review table.
+* Tested with recent WordPress version.

 = 4.2 =
 * CSS fix for link color on hover.